awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 s3://bucket01/folder1/table2/partition5/file.txt
 ```

-If the schema for table1 and table2 are similar, and a single data store is defined in the crawler with **Include path** `s3://bucket01/folder1/`, then the crawler creates a single table with two partition columns\.
-One partition column that contains table1 and table2, and a second partition column that contains partition1 through partition5\.
+If the schemas for table1 and table2 are similar, and a single data store is defined in the crawler with **Include path** `s3://bucket01/folder1/`, the crawler creates a single table with two partition columns\.
+One partition column contains table1 and table2, and a second partition column contains partition1 through partition5\.
 To create two separate tables, define the crawler with two data stores\.
 In this example, define the first **Include path** as `s3://bucket01/folder1/table1/` and the second as `s3://bucket01/folder1/table2`\.

 **Note**
-In Athena each table corresponds to an Amazon S3 prefix with all the objects in it\.
+In Athena, each table corresponds to an Amazon S3 prefix with all the objects in it\.
 If objects have different schemas, Athena does not recognize different objects within the same prefix as separate tables\.
-This can happen if multiple tables are created by a crawler from the same Amazon S3 prefix\.
+This can happen if a crawler creates multiple tables from the same Amazon S3 prefix\.
 This might lead to queries in Athena that return zero results\.
 For Athena to properly recognize and query tables, create the crawler with a separate **Include path** for each different table schema in the Amazon S3 folder structure\.
 For more information, see [Best Practices When Using Athena with AWS Glue](http://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html)\.

-## What Happens When a Crawler Detects Schema Changes?<a name="crawler-schema-changes"></a>

-When a crawler runs against a previously crawled data store, it might discover that a schema is changed or that objects in the data store are now deleted\.
-The crawler logs schema changes as it runs\.
-You specify the behavior of the crawler when it finds changes in the schema\.

-When a crawler runs, new tables and partitions are always created regardless of the schema change policy\.
-When the crawler finds a changed schema, you can choose one of the following actions:
-+ Update the table in the AWS Glue Data Catalog\.
-This is the default\.
-+ Ignore the change\.
-Do not modify the table in the Data Catalog\.

-When the crawler finds a deleted object in the data store, you can choose one of the following actions:
-+ Delete the table from the Data Catalog\.
-+ Ignore the change\.
-Do not modify the table in the Data Catalog\.
-+ Mark the table as deprecated in the Data Catalog\.
-This is the default\.

-## What Happens When a Crawler Detects Partition Changes?<a name="crawler-partition-changes"></a>

-When a crawler runs against a previously crawled data store, it might discover new or changed partitions\.
-By default, new partitions are added and existing partitions are updated if they have changed\.
-In addition, you can set a crawler configuration option to `InheritFromTable` \(this option is named **Update all new and existing partitions with metadata from the table** on the AWS Glue console\)\.
-When this option is set, partitions inherit metadata properties such as their classification, input format, output format, serde information, and schema from their parent table\.
-Any change in properties to the parent table are propagated to its partitions\.
-When this configuration option is set on an existing crawler, existing partitions are updated to match the properties of their parent table the next time the crawler runs\.